-- Select either Extended or Basic from the top of the screen. - 5.
+- Select either Extended or Basic from the top of the screen. - 2.
 Select the test you want to run from the list that appears; then, follow the instructions on the screen.

-When the tests have completed, you can view the Test Log by selecting Utility from the top of the screen.
+When the tests have completed, you can view the Test Log by selecting Utility from the top of the screen or by pressing F3.